davidbo57/edm2019/README.md

 Boulanger, D., & Kumar V. (2019, accepted).
 Shedding Light on the Automated Essay Scoring Process.
 In Proceedings of the 2019 International Conference on Educational Data Mining (EDM), Poster, July 2-5, Montreal, Canada.

 ## Automated Student Assessment Prize (ASAP)
 The ASAP's essay datatsets are available at https://www.kaggle.com/c/asap-aes.
+In particular, this paper investigated the viability of the eighth essay dataset.

 ## Suite of Automatic Linguistic Analysis Tools (SALAT)
 For more information on the software tools used to extract the writing features used in this paper, please visit https://www.linguisticanalysistools.org/.
 These tools are also described in depth in the following papers: